-Men can’t stop these new trends.
-Therefore, must adapt to the new realities by changing their customs and thought process regarding relationship structures and marriage.
-Men must confront their pre-existing notion about they are position in relationships with women in an increasingly becoming women dominated world.
+Men can’t stop these new realities.
+Therefore, they must adapt by changing their customs and thought process regarding relationship structures and marriage.
+Men must confront their pre-existing notion about a position they must occupy in relationship with women in an increasingly becoming women dominated world.

 I know it is tough for men to do so.
 History has been on the side of men for centuries.
 The books ( both holy and non-holy) that men wrote to keep women in subjugated positions are starting to lose meaning.
-Men are scared of the new world they are about to venture in.
-Perhaps, at this juncture, I suggest men to celebrate women’s new found ranks in our societies and embrace the changing economic and relationship landscape.
-Because to keep resisting what we know we cannot stop is living a lie.
+Most men are scared of the new world they are about to venture.

-As I write this, there are a number of unmarried women in Tanzania and the USA , for the simple reason that men are either afraid of them because of their financial freedom and/or job titles.
+As I write this, there are a number of unmarried women in Tanzania and in the USA , for the simple reason that men are either afraid of them because of their financial freedom and/or job titles they hold.
 Men needs to come to term with the current economic and women empowerment realities.
 Otherwise, many fine women will be left out to live their lives in sex-less, relationship-less, and child-less environment.
-Just because they were able to gain financial freedom or higher job titles than men.
+Just because they were able to gain financial freedom or higher job statuses than men.
 That to me is shameful.
 I believe strongly in the idea that men don’t have to subjugate women to be complete.
-I know, this concept is hard to digest coming from a testosterone dominated society.
+I know this concept is hard to digest in a testosterone (male) dominated society.

 Furthermore, the research in future marriages and income suggests that our daughters will more likely become financially independent more so than the men who will marry them.
 My question is: should the men who are not independently worth run away from our daughters?
-I think not.

 There is a lot of negative impacts (socially, economically, and behaviorally) associated with kids’ upbringing when both parents decide to climb the corporate ladder.
 The research on children development is very clear on this.
 Most families are starting to realize the consequences of letting kids either raise themselves or being raised by a house girl or boy.
-When parents take on time consuming and stressful jobs to be financially independent, because of insecurities in their relationships, the kids suffer as a result.
-Thus, we must ask ourselves: what is good for us as parents and also what is generally good for our kids?
-There are many viable paths to all these completely complex life choices.
-I, for one, stays put……
+When parents take on time consuming and stressful jobs to be financially independent, brought by insecurities in their relationships, the kids suffer as a result.
+Thus, we must ask ourselves: what is good for us as parents and also what is generally good for our children?
+Whatever the answer is—that is what we must do.